 Considering long-term travel?

-One popular article on Frugal RV Travel, not specifically about money, is this invaluable resource on the emotional challenges of the RV lifestyle.
+If a life lived completely on the road is something that appeals to you, you're not alone.
 Think you have what it takes?
 You may, but there are sure to be challenges along the way.
 Read this to plan proactively to get the most out of extended time on the road.

 Try something new